-The handwritten letter is a tangible product inextricably associated with a nostalgic value.
+The handwritten letter is a tangible product inextricably associated with nostalgic value.
 It is associated with a former age when the black mirror did not permeate the texture of our everyday lives.
 The act of writing a letter involves multiple bodies- that of the writer, the postman, the addressee and any other potential reader at a later time.
 An inland letter is a fond memory, where the writer had to navigate a designated space for writing.
 The paper is peculiarly shaped and can be folded into an envelope before posting.
 Oftentimes, writers would run out of space.
-So, following the end of the empty space, their words would spill over on the margins, enveloping existing sentences, and even outside on the back of the envelope.
-The visual of this second-hand memory evokes in me a sense of abundance, where expressions are literally bursting at the seams.
+So, following the end of the empty space, their words would spill over on the margins, enveloping existing sentences, and sometimes outside on the back of the envelope.
+The visual of this second-hand memory evokes in me a sense of abundance, where feelings are literally bursting at the seams of the paper slate.

 Video: Annette Jacob